Regular readers of these humble ramblings (all tens of you) know what an over the top dog lover I am. I shared this illustration in my book Stay.

 I am so grateful that Paul did not write I “am” content and I “know” the secret.
 He was divinely inspired to honestly write that he had “learned” to be content and he had “learned” the secret of being content.
 It did come naturally or easily to Paul either.
 Don’t be discouraged.
 If you are following Jesus and seeking the touch of the Master then you are learning as well.
 Contentment is learning how to be present in the present with Jesus.
 Our nature is to not enjoy the moment at hand and the blessings that usually surround us.
 Satan would have us living in regret of the past and fear of the future.
 Jesus said to follow Him.
 He told us our past is forgiven and our future is in His Hands.
 Enjoy the moment.
 Seek the touch of the Master.
 And continue “learning” to be content.
 It will change your life.

-I would love to share more stories with you of faith, love and grace in my books Stay and Waking Up Slowly.
+I would love to share more stories with you of faith, love and grace in my latest book Stay:Lessons My Dogs Taught Me about Life, Loss, and Grace.
 Click here for more info.